asadali27232/DataViz_Softec-24/README.md

 </p>

 ## Credits
-This project was developed by [Asad Ali](https://github.com/asadali27232) in participation with [M Haroom Shahzad](https://github.com/HaroonMalik771) for the Data Visualization Competition under the team name Visualizers.
+This project was developed by [Asad Ali](https://github.com/asadali27232) in participation with [Muhammad Haroom Shahzad](https://github.com/HaroonMalik771) for the Data Visualization Competition under the team name Visualizers.

 ### 📫 Let's Connect